 31 weeks and counting, we were on our way to another sonogram.
 We needed to check on Max’s kidney because he had hydronephrosis, the dilation of the kidney due to built-up fluid.
 The doctors said they didn’t know what was causing it at the time, but I did, I knew.
-A congenital ureteropelvic junction obstruction, because I had the same thing.
+A congenital ureteropelvic junction obstruction, because I just had surgery to correct the same thing.

-But when the radiologist came in looking sullen, my heart all but stopped in my chest, before it broke into a sprint.
+But then there was a sharp knock on the door, and when the radiologist came in looking serious, my heart all but stopped in my chest, before it broke into a sprint.
 Even now, typing this out, my heart is racing.
-She was very serious, and the angles of her whole being seemed to jut out.
+She was formidable, and the angles of her whole being seemed to jut out.
 The lines in her face, the sharp edges of her suit, the pointed toe of her heels, they all threatened to burst the happy bubble I had built around this pregnancy, I had built around Max.
 As she dimmed the lights, and sparked up the screen with his images, I stepped back.
 As if I could run from the terrible news she was about to tell me, as if whatever she was about to say wouldn’t be true if I could only move far enough away from her.

 It was sickening, the moment between not knowing, and knowing.
 The moment that changed everything.
 As she started talking, it felt like I was watching a scene in a movie, it felt like I was watching someone else’s life play out before me.
-The room’s dimensions started to morph and bend, as though reality was wondering whether it still wanted to exist.
+The room’s dimensions started to morph and bend, as though reality was wondering whether it still wanted to exist, knowing what lay ahead.
 And though the frame was still, I felt the Earth rotating on its axis painfully slow, dragging out this wretched moment till the end.

 Slight impairments.
 Developmental delays.
 Severe disabilities.
-Surgery.
+Surgeries.
 Shunts.
 Mental capacity at stake.
 His life would be hard.

 No, there was nothing you could’ve done differently.
 Sometimes…it just happens.

-My ears started to ring, so loudly, it felt like it was coming from inside my head.
+Though it didn’t matter what she said, the blade still fell against my throat.
+Her answer fell on deaf ears because mine started to ring, so loudly, it felt like it was coming from inside my head.
 I truly felt absent in my own body while every one of my nerves were humming, quivering between this universe and the next.
-I wasn’t even there at all.
+And I realized, I wasn’t even there at all.
 I was hollow.
 My soul took leave to grieve alone.
 She left me here in this room, with this woman who was telling me it was okay to cry, turning to my mom saying it’s an important part of processing this type of information.

 And what does it feel like to have your soul removed from your being?
 How exactly does it feel, if you can’t feel anything at all?
-My chest, heaving, trying to expand while it was being crushed under the weight of the word, intracranial pressure, pressure, pressure.
+But my chest, it was heaving, trying to expand while it was being crushed under the weight of the word, intracranial pressure, pressure, pressure.

 She didn’t say it gently though, any of it.
-She was gruff, and matter-of-fact, and I was agitated.
+She was gruff, and matter-of-fact, and so clinical.

 I get like that when I want the world to stop moving so fast, to stop spinning so quickly.
 In fact, I wanted it to spin back for just a moment.
 A few fractions of a second.
 Back to the moment before she came into the room.
 When I didn’t know.
 When it wasn’t real yet.
 When Max was still my baby.
 Before he was a medical term.
 Before he was a statistic.
 Before he was being measured, and opinions were being weighed, and, “It’s too soon to tell,” and “It’s best to carry on as normal,” were being tossed around.

 Because how do you move forward without a soul?
-How do you get it back?
+And how do you get it back?
 How do you stop the building darkness from swallowing you whole?

-We sat in the car for a while, and my mind was blank.
-That static behind my eyes was back.
-The only words I could process through the black and white buzzing were, “Oh no, mom, oh no.” The dread was strangling me.
+We sat in the car for a while, my mind blank.
+It was reaching, retreating, reaching retreating, trying to find purchase, some solid ground.
+Instead it buoyed, bobbing in and out on turbulent nothingness.
+I couldn’t break the surface long enough to even gasp.
+It felt like my soul was rebounding, smashing back into me, only to flee once again.
+She didn’t want to stand witness, she couldn’t stand at all.
+She didn’t want to feel the moment I realized our path was forever changed.
+And that static, it was back, crackling behind my eyes.
+My thoughts were scattering, the resolution too blurry to clearly see.
+I screwed my eyes shut, trying to squint through the loud distorted images, but the only words I could process through the black and white buzzing were, “Oh no, mom.
+Oh no.” Over and over again, my brain was short circuiting, a skipping record, a mournful tune: “Oh no, mom.
+Oh no.” The dread was strangling me.
 I was suffocating.
 My lungs were burning through the heaving.
 Asphyxiated from the inside out.
 It felt like my ribs couldn’t decide whether they wanted to explode or implode with every breath I took.
 So they just kept cracking in every direction until they were tiny fragments piercing and lodging themselves between the muscles fibers of my heart.
-Each time my lungs pulled for another agonizing gasp of air, each time my heart pumped out another rush of blood, each time my body willed itself to survive another moment, my mind screamed for it all to stop.
+Each time my lungs pulled for another agonizing gasp of air, each time my heart pumped out another gush of blood, each time my body willed itself to survive another moment, my mind screamed for it all to stop.
 I just wanted it to stop.